simonharnqvist/CLAIC/README.md

 **Reference:** *Gao, X., & Song, P. X.-K. (2010).
 Composite Likelihood Bayesian Information Criteria for Model Selection in High-Dimensional Data.
 Journal of the American Statistical Association, 105(492), 1531–1540. http://www.jstor.org/stable/27920184*

 ## Installation
-Currently ``ClikIC`` is only available via this GitHub repo.
+Currently ``CLIC`` is only available via this GitHub repo.
 Please use ``git clone`` and install with ``pip install -e``.

 ## Syntax
-``CLikIC`` is very easy to use, provided that you have a correctly formulated likelihood function.
+``CLIC`` is very easy to use, provided that you have a correctly formulated likelihood function.
 A simple example of how to use it is provided here.

 Import ``claic``:
 ```python